codewithtrisha09/codewithtrisha09/README.md

 A platform designed to identify and assess **fraudulent job and internship offers**.

-Includes a Chrome extension and web application with a Node.js, Express, and MongoDB backend, combining rule-based risk scoring with AI-assisted information extraction.
+Includes a Chrome extension and web application with a Node.js, Express, and MongoDB backend, combining rule-based risk scoring with machine learning-based information extraction.

 **Tech:**

 `React` `Node.js` `Express` `MongoDB` `JavaScript`

 <br/>